ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- in his
-i life time, the product of his professional and
-political speculations.
-He died leaving his
-! property to his children, and his debts to his
-| friends.
-The former sold for less than $20,000,
-} the latter exceeded $250.0001
-Henry Clay left a very handsome estate.
-It
-| probably exceeded $100,000.
-He was a pru­
-i dent manager and a scrupulously honest man.
-James K. Folk left about $150,000, $50,000
-Jof which he saved from his presidency of four
-j years.
-| John Tyler left $50,000.
-Before he reached
-j the presidency he was a bankrupt.
-In office he
-! husbanded his means, and then married a rich
-: wife.
-Zachary Taylor left $150,000.
-Millard Fillmore is a wealthy man, and keeps
-i his money in a strong box.
-It Avill not be
-i squandered in speculation nor in vice.
-| _ Ex-President Pierce saved some $50,000 from
-; his term of service.

 Noble Sentiments.—This is an agreeable
 world after all.
 If we would only bring ourselves
 to look at the subjects that surround us in their